viswa2/DevOps/aws-fundamentals/README.md

 You can think of the guests as packets and the door attendant as a security group.
 As guests arrive, the door attendant checks a list to ensure they can enter the building.
 However, the door attendant does not check the list again when guests are exiting the building.

 If you have multiple Amazon EC2 instances within a subnet, you can associate them with the same security group or use different security groups for each instance.

+`Note:` Security Group acts as a firewall at the instance level whereas Network Access Control List (Network ACL) acts as a firewall at the subnet level

 In the following, match each part of the application to the correct VPC component.